wbmattis2/tunefic/README.md

 # tunefic
-Website written in PHP for tuning and balancing of JavaScript games
+Website written in PHP for tuning and balancing of JavaScript games, designed and developed by Benny Mattis.